EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 ### Review and complete the Run Batch Container app form

-The app form is prepopulated with the configuration to pull and run a 'hello TRE' container.
+The app form is prepopulated with the configuration to pull and run a 'hello world' container.
 When run, the container logs a greeting and information about directories mounted into the container.

 Read the form entries in conjunction with the explanations below and make the suggested changes:

 * **Cluster**: A back-end (cluster) within your safe haven on which to run the container.
 Back-end-specific short-names are used in the drop-down list.
 If there is only one back-end available to you then this form field won't be shown.
     * Select the 'desktop' VM on which you are running the browser in which you are using Open OnDemand.
 * **Container/image URL in container registry**: URL specifying both the container to run and the container registry from which it is to be pulled.
-    * Leave this value as-is to use the `git.ecdf.ed.ac.uk/tre-container-execution-service/containers/epcc-ces-hello-tre:1.1` container, hereon termed `epcc-ces-hello-tre`.
+    * Leave this value as-is to use the `git.ecdf.ed.ac.uk/tre-container-execution-service/containers/epcc-ces-hello:1.0` container, hereon termed `epcc-ces-hello`.
 * **Container registry username**: A container registry username is required.
     * Leave this value as-is.
 * **Container registry access token**: An access token associated with the username is required.
 Using an access token that grants **read-only** access to the container registry is **strongly recommended**.